Luchador/Bens_Branch/README.md

 * CI Training: Front doors and hangar doors are openable
 * Investigation: Added tables with microscopes in some lab rooms
 * Investigation: Fixed Night Vision goggles item using the IR Specs model
-* Villa: Brightened up the dock clipping tiles, which were oddly dark
+* Villa: Brightened the dock clipping tiles, which were oddly dark
 * Villa: Fixed the broken texture underneath the stove hood
+* Villa: Replaced a few doors with glass doors
 * Villa: Made some vertex coloring tweaks to the bedroom and bathroom
 * Chicago: Fixed the missing window over the canal
 * Air Base: Animated water at the bottom of the chasm
-* Mr. Blonde's Revenge: Stars added to the sky (the lack of stars was probably just an oversight by the original developers)
+* Mr. Blonde's Revenge: Added stars to the sky (the lack of stars was probably just an oversight by the original developers)
+* Mr. Blonde's Revenge: Added hovercars (again, probably an oversight by the developers)

 ## Running (Windows only)